LWC and Apex

 The Result

-Altogether, both LWC and Apex executions will generate the following log structure:
+Altogether, both LWC and Apex executions will generate the following log structure in a single transaction: